Lanterns on the Lake

 Lanterns on the Lake is an English indie rock band from Newcastle upon Tyne, England.
 The band is composed of Hazel Wilde, Paul Gregory, Bob Allan and Angela Chan.
 The group's material is released in Europe by Bella Union and by PIAS in the US.
 The band were nominated for the Mercury Prize in 2020 for their fourth studio album, Spook the Herd.
-For their fifth album, Versions of Us (2023), they recruited the Radiohead drummer, Philip Selway, to perform drums and percussion.
+For their fifth album, Versions of Us (2023), they recruited Radiohead drummer Philip Selway to perform drums and percussion.

 Formation and early work (2007–2010)

 Lanterns on the Lake formed in 2007 and was founded by core members Wilde & Gregory, and former member Oliver Ketteringham.

 They self-released two EPs and a single before signing to the Bella Union record label in December 2010.

 The band played a host of music festivals including End of the Road Festival, Glastonbury Festival, SXSW, and Bestival.

 Gracious Tide, Take Me Home (2011)

 The band released their debut album Gracious Tide, Take Me Home on 19 September 2011.
 The album was recorded by the band in their homes and produced by the band's guitarist Paul Gregory.
 The album received mainly positive reviews and received a metacritic rating of 74.

 During this period Lanterns on the Lake supported Explosions in the Sky on their UK tour including the O2 Academy, Brixton.
 The band has also toured with Low, including a performance at the Royal Festival Hall in London and with Yann Tiersen, including a performance at The Roundhouse.